Your ASC 606 Revenue Recognition Checklist

 Ask your team for feedback.
 Are there bottlenecks in the process?
 Are certain tasks taking too long?
 Use this input to make targeted improvements.
 You can also track key metrics, like your time to close the books each month, to measure the impact of your changes.
 Staying curious and open to adjustments ensures your process remains effective as your business scales.

-Integrate Technology Thoughtfully
+Integrate New Technology with Care

 The right technology can transform your revenue recognition process from a manual, time-consuming task into an automated, efficient workflow.
 Specialized software can apply ASC 606 rules automatically, reducing the risk of human error and freeing up your team to focus on more strategic work.
 However, technology is a tool, not a total solution.
 It’s important to choose a platform that fits your specific needs.